threefoldtech/0-db/README.md

 Providing any other key will fails.

-The id is a little-indian integer key.
+The id is a little-endian integer key.
 All the keys are kept in memory.

 ## Direct Key
 This mode works like the sequential mode, except that returned key contains enough information to fetch the